Academic Field Trips & Off-Campus Activities

 Students needing special accommodations or precautions typically know best what those should be and you will know best if you can oblige.
 However, i fthe accommodations or precautions is something you could do but wouldn't be comfortable doing - performing a medical procedure or the like - your're encouraged to contact the campus Disability Support Services office for advice.

 Allow only CSU, Chico faculty, staff, volunteer employees, and students to participate in your field trip.
-The minimal protection that accrues to each of theses participants is nt afforded to family members or students from other institutions.
+The minimal protection that accrues to each of these participants is not afforded to family members or students from other institutions.

 Contact Travel services to complete the necessary paperwork required for your travel.
 Information on Travel Services can be found at http://www.csuchico.edu/ao/travel.